eyzx7x/docs-supergluu-prod/3.0.0/sources/developer-guide/index.md

         return tokenResponse;

-  For authentication no need to make extra data, all information is associated with your device UDID and each time gets from data store:
+  For authentication no need to make extra data, all information is associated with your device UDID and each time gets the data from data store:

         TokenEntry tokenEntry = dataStore.getTokenEntry(keyHandle);
         String keyPairJson = tokenEntry.getKeyPair();